Skip to content

 Default: 1.99.
 Maximum bandwidth relative to center frequency

-min_rolloff: float • unit: Decibels/octave
+min_rolloff: int • unit: Decibels/octave

 Default: 12.
 Minimum filter roll-off (in dB/octave).
-Must be a multiple of 6
+Must be a multiple of 6 (or 12 if zero_phase is True)

-max_rolloff: float • unit: Decibels/octave
+max_rolloff: int • unit: Decibels/octave

 Default: 24.
-Maximum filter roll-off (in dB/octave) Must be a multiple of 6
+Maximum filter roll-off (in dB/octave) Must be a multiple of 6 (or 12 if zero_phase is True)

 zero_phase: bool